MicroEJ/docs/VEEPortingGuide/platformCreation.rst

 This script is required only for Platforms intended to run a :ref:`MicroEJ Testsuite <platform_testsuite>` on device.

-The BSP run script is used to invoke a third-party tool to upload and start the executable file on device.
+The BSP run script is used to invoke a third-party tool to upload and start the Executable on device.

 The run script must comply with the following specification:

 - On Windows operating system, it is a Windows batch file named ``run.bat``.
 - On macOS or Linux operating systems, it is a shell script named ``run.sh``, with execution permission enabled.
-- The executable file is passed as first script parameter if there is one, otherwise it is the ``application.out`` file located in the directory from where the script has been executed.
+- The Executable filename is passed as first script parameter if there is one, otherwise it is the ``application.out`` file located in the directory from where the script has been executed.
 - On error, the script must end with a non zero exit code.
 - On success:

-  - The executable file (``application.out``) has been uploaded and started on the device
+  - The Executable (``application.out``) has been uploaded and started on the device
   - The script must end with zero exit code.

 The run script can optionally redirect execution traces.
 If it does not implement execution traces redirection,